 The Board is committed to keeping its shareholders and the market fully informed of material developments that may have an impact on the Group.
-In line with this commitment, IOOF maintains a Disclosure and Communications Policy which governs how we communicate with shareholders and the investment community.
+In line with this commitment, Insignia Financial maintains a Disclosure and Communications Policy which governs how we communicate with shareholders and the investment community.

-The Disclosure and Communications Policy is designed to ensure compliance with IOOF's obligations under the ASX Listing Rules and the Corporations Act.
-Procedures are in place to identify matters that are likely to have a material effect on the price of the IOOF's securities and to ensure notifications to the ASX are factual and made in a timely manner in accordance with the ASX Listing Rule requirements.
-Processes for engagement with analysts and investors are also detailed in this Policy, including a requirement that any investor or analyst presentation is released to the ASX ahead of the presentation.
-Once relevant information is disclosed to the market, it is also published on the IOOF website.
+The Disclosure and Communications Policy is designed to ensure compliance with Insignia Financial's obligations under the ASX Listing Rules and the Corporations Act.
+Procedures are in place to identify matters that are likely to have a material effect on the price of the Insignia Financial's securities and to ensure notifications to the ASX are factual and made in a timely manner in accordance with the ASX Listing Rule requirements.
+Processes for engagement with analysts and investors are also detailed in this Policy, including a requirement that any new and substantive investor or analyst presentation is released to the ASX ahead of the presentation.
+Once relevant information is disclosed to the market, it is also published on the Insignia Financial website.

-The Board is supported by a management Disclosure Committee which is responsible for considering potentially market sensitive information, and monitoring IOOF's disclosure processes and reporting framework.
-The Terms of Reference for the Disclosure Committee are available on the IOOF website.
+The Board is supported by a management Disclosure Committee which is responsible for considering potentially market sensitive information, and monitoring Insignia Financial's disclosure processes and reporting framework.
+The Terms of Reference for the Disclosure Committee are contained within the Disclosure and Communications Policy which is available on the Insignia Financial website at www.insigniafinancial.com.au/corporate-governance.